kubos/kubos/docs/sdk-docs/index.rst

 -  Vagrant box - The VM that contains the "ready to run" Kubos development environment
--  Kubos source modules - the underlying libraries on which Kubos projects are built
+-  Kubos source modules - The underlying libraries on which Kubos projects are built

 .. uml::